msv-lab/llm-play/README.md

               --quiet

 Additionally, the predicate will terminate with the zero exit code iff it passes the evaluation.
 Predicates can only be applied to interactive commands with a single model/task/response, and without a specified output.

+## Data Formats

+The tool operates three formats:

+- Filesystem tree (FS-tree) designed for human redability
+- JSON files designed for storage and sharing
+- CSV files for evaluation

+The argument of `--output` is treated as a directory path unless it ends with `.json` or `.csv`.

+The FS-tree and JSON format are interchangeble.
+They both cab used as outputs of the LLM sampling command, and inputs and outputs of the `--map` and `--cluster` commands.
+Only FS-tree and JSON can be updated with `--update`.

+CSV format is used as the only supported output format for `--diff`, `--distrubiton`, and as one of the supported output formats for `--map` and `--cluster`.
+The CSV encoding is lossy: the data cannot be loaded back from a CSV file, as it does not save prompts, and truncate data longer than 30 characters.
+If at least one datum is truncated, the column name is changed from `Content` to `Content [Truncated]`.
+Different commands produce different CSV schemas.

 ## Shell Template Language